martylamb/boom/README.md

 Behavior is similar to that for static content: templates are automatically configured to load from the classpath under /templates.
 For Maven projects, just put them into src/main/resources/templates and it's all set up for you.
 When your jar is bundled and delivered, templates will be automatically packaged and included by Maven.

-If running in Debug Mode, then templates are instead automatically configured to load from the filesystem under src/main/resources/templates.
+**If running in Debug Mode**, then templates are instead automatically configured to load from the filesystem under src/main/resources/templates.
 This allows reloading of templates from the filesystem during development without restarting your application.

+## TODO

+A bunch of things remain planned:

+  * Authentication Filter
+  * Automatic CSRF protection
+  * i18n
+  * separate jars bundling existing static content (e.g. jquery, font-awesome, etc.)
+  * Maven project archetype
+  * Debug-mode use of external tools like request.bin or other http test endpoints